 Source: Association of American Medical Colleges

 Selecting a medical field is crucial for every student who is aiming to become a physician.
-They can make their choice depending on their personal preference or experience or they can be practical about it by looking at salaries and perks.
+Students, however, make their choice depending on their personal preference or experience or they can be practical about it by looking at doctors salary and perks.
+But selecting among different kinds of doctors can be quite difficult.
+Here are some statistics across various types of medical doctors that can give you a general idea of key considerations in choosing your field or specialization.

 The prerequisites for studying medicine are rigorous to ensure the quality of graduates.
 Requirements of each school may differ but there is one common qualification: a four-year undergraduate degree related to medicine.
 Those interested in becoming medical practitioners must also demonstrate their knowledge in biology, general chemistry, and organic chemistry.
 They can do this through the Medical College Admission Test (MCAT) (The Medic Portal, 2019).

 The MCAT is a standardized test and is computer-based.
-This has been a part of the admission process of medical schools in the U.S. for over 90 years.
+This has been a part of the admission process of medical schools for all types of doctors in the U.S. for over 90 years.
 Some medical colleges in Canada also require MCAT scores.
 Additionally, exam takers can expect to face questions regarding biochemistry as well as the psychological, biological, and social foundations of behavior.
 Every year, around 85,000 individuals take the test (Association of American Medical Colleges, 2015).

 To give students an idea of the test scores that they should aim for, Kowarski (2020) reports that the median undergraduate GPA of first-year students during the fall 2019 admission at ranked medical schools was 3.75.
 And for MCAT, the median score was 512, which is 16 points shy of the maximum score.